Lettuce vs. Cabbage. Which one is a healthier vegetable?

-The most widely used varieties of cabbage are green, red, or purple, Savoy, and napa or Chinese cabbage.
-Brussel sprouts can also be considered to be small cabbages.
+The most widely used varieties of cabbage are green, red, or purple, Savoy, and napa, or Chinese cabbage.
+Brussels sprouts can also be considered to be small cabbages.

 In this article, we are using the nutritional values for Romaine lettuce and green cabbage.